Emergent Quantum Mechanics at the Boundary of a Local Classical Lattice Model: Real-valued Quantum Mechanics

 \section{Real-valued Quantum Mechanics}

-In this appendix, we show that any quantum Hamiltonian and wavefunction can be linearly mapped to real-valued analogs with zero row and column sums that satisfy Eqs.\,(\ref{eq:sumPsi}--\ref{eq:sumH0}) while preserving locality.
+In this appendix, we show that any quantum Hamiltonian and wavefunction in Schr\"odinger's equation can be linearly mapped to real-valued analogs with zero row and column sums that satisfy Eqs.\,(\ref{eq:sumPsi}--\ref{eq:sumH0}) while preserving locality.
 We do this by first mapping to real-valued quantum mechanics \cite{McKagueRealQM,AleksandrovaRealQM,StueckelbergRealQM,MyrheimRealQM} in \appref{app:real} and then focus on zero sums in \appref{app:zero}.

 Both mappings generically require adding additional qubits.
 Preserving locality requires multiplying the qubit count by a constant factor (when using the systematic mapping).
 As a result, the possible real-valued wavefunctions that result from this mapping are highly constrained in the sense that these wavefunctions only span a subset of the Hilbert space.
 Therefore, although there are well-known fundamental differences between complex and real-valued quantum mechanics \cite{AaronsonTheoryspaceIsland,RealQMFalsifiable,RealQMExp,RealQMExperiment,HardyAxioms,CavesRebits,CavesFinetti}, this mapping shows that complex-valued quantum mechanics is equivalent to real-valued quantum mechanics constrained to a \emph{subspace} of the Hilbert space.
 However in \appref{app:realDynamics}, we emphasize that in real-valued quantum mechanics, it is not correct to assume that ``the state representing two independent preparations of the two systems is the tensor product of the two preparations'' \cite{RealQMFalsifiable}.